mariapaz/fly/README.md

 Web applications commonly receive user input and display it on the page.
 For example a website like Twitter lets people submit messages that are then displayed to other people.
 It's very important to make sure you are receiving the right information, and that it does not contain any malicious code.

+## Setup

+Make sure you have Git and Node (v18) installed.

+1. Clone this repo and `cd` into the directory
+1. Run `npm install` to install all the dependencies
+1. Run `npm run dev` to start the server.
+   This uses the `nodemon` library to auto-restart the server when you save changes.

+## Checking your work

+Each challenge has associated unit tests.
+You can either run all the tests with `npm test`, or each individual challenge's tests with `npm run test:1`, `npm run test:2` etc.

+Make sure you read test failures carefully—the output can be noisy but the error message should provide useful information to help you.

 ## Validation

 Your server will receive submissions that are missing information, or include information that is not valid.
 You cannot rely on _client-side_ validation (like the `required` attribute on input elements), as this can easily be disabled with the browser dev tools.
 There are also lots of other ways to submit POST requests (e.g. using `curl` in the terminal).